 Watershed: An Integrated Learning Program for Seventh Grade

 WATERSHED is an Integrated Learning Program for Seventh Graders at the Radnor Middle School in Wayne, Pennsylvania.
 Mark Springer and Ed Silcox created the nationally and internationally recognized Watershed Program in 1987.
-For twenty- four years, Watershed has been a yearlong full day program, which has replaced the traditional 7th grade curriculum.
+Since then, Watershed has been a yearlong full-day program, which has replaced the traditional 7th-grade curriculum.
 Skills and concepts are integrated around the comprehensive study of a local watershed through a combination of classroom activities and site visits.
 A heterogeneous mix of twenty boys and twenty girls are admitted each year through a lottery process.
-Students are encouraged to gather, retain, interrelate, apply and communicate first hand information about watersheds with special emphasis on what it means to live sustainably in the 21st century.
+Students are encouraged to gather, retain, interrelate, apply and communicate first-hand information about watersheds with special emphasis on what it means to live sustainably in the 21st century.

 As the year comes to a close, students are asked to leave their personal footprint on the local/global community.
-Students conduct in depth research projects on watershed related topics and present their experiences and findings at various local, state and community conferences and Open Houses.
-Watersheders often become fearless problem solvers, confidant public speakers, solid writers, successful stewards and informed citizens about land and water issues, climate change and sustainable living.
+Students conduct in-depth research projects on watershed-related topics and present their experiences and findings at various local, state, and community conferences and Open Houses.
+Watersheders often become fearless problem solvers, confident public speakers, solid writers, successful stewards, and informed citizens about land and water issues, climate change, and sustainable living.